Fourfront Group London Bridge Henry Woide 0793

 • A Harvard study on workplace design found that employees in open, shared offices had more unscheduled collaboration and were more likely to exchange ideas with different departments than those in closed, separate workspaces.

-• A Steelcase report showed that employees who worked in open, collaborative workplaces had a sense of community that was over 70% stronger than those working in private offices.
+• A Steelcase report showed that employees who worked in open, collaborative workplaces had a sense of community that was much stronger than those working in private offices.
 Employees in these collaborative spaces also reported higher levels of innovation.

 • Research by Gallup showed that close work friendships boost employee satisfaction by 50%, and people with a best friend at work are seven times more likely to be engaged in their jobs.